 3 Ways Our Company Transitioned to be Fully Remote

-Five months ago, Exygy, along with most of the Bay Area, closed our office and decided our team would work fully remotely for as long as it was unsafe for our team to work together in-person.
+5 months ago, Exygy, along with most of the Bay Area, closed our office and decided our team would work remotely.

 Reflecting on our experience thus-far, here are a few things that have helped enable a smoother transition to remote work: